This feature is well established and works across many devices and browser versions. It’s been available across browsers since July 2015.

 unicode-range =

-In this example we create a simple HTML containing a single <div> element, including an ampersand, that we want to style with a different font.
+In this example, we create a single <div> element, with a text string that includes an ampersand that we want to style with a different font.
 To make it obvious, we will use a sans-serif font, Helvetica, for the text, and a serif font, Times New Roman, for the ampersand.

 In the CSS we are in effect defining a completely separate @font-face that only includes a single character in it, meaning that only this character will be styled with this font.
 We could also have done this by wrapping the ampersand in a <span> and applying a different font just to that, but that is an extra element and rule set.